mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

         ```

-### Custom action with UI inputs and outputs
+### Custom actions with dashboard inputs and outputs
 In case the custom action needs to interact with the dashboard, it is possible to define `inputs` and `outputs` for the custom action.

 - `inputs` represents dashboard components properties which values are passed to the custom action function as function arguments.
 It can be defined as a list of strings in the following format: `"<component_id>.<property>"`, which enables propagation of the visible values from the app into the function as its arguments in the following format: `"<component_id>_<property>"`.
 - `outputs` represents dashboard components properties that are affected with custom action function return value.
-Similar to `inputs`, it can be defined aa a list of strings in the following format: `"<component_id>.<property>"`.
+Similar to `inputs`, it can be defined as a list of strings in the following format: `"<component_id>.<property>"`.

-The following example shows how to create a custom action that prints the data of the clicked point in the graph to the console.
+The following example shows how to create a custom action that prints the clicked chart data in the [`Card`][vizro.models.Card] element.

-??? example "Custom action with UI inputs and outputs"
+??? example "Custom action with dashboard inputs and outputs"
     === "app.py"
         ```py
         import vizro.models as vm